eherra/failOverflow/README.md

 If you make any changes to the code locally, they will be immediately updated to the containers and as well be shown on the browser.

-> All requests are going through Nginx's reverse proxy.
-Nginx configurations [here.](https://github.com/eherra/failOverflow/nginx.conf)
+> All requests are going through Nginx's reverse proxy on the dev mode.
+Nginx configurations [here.](https://github.com/eherra/failOverflow/blob/main/nginx.conf)

 If you want to close the local development mode, you can shutdown the containers with command: